open5e/open5e/source/monsters/tome-of-beasts/S/selang.rst

 from the beaks, cartilage, and throat sacs of a dorreq.
-When the selang plays a tune on these pipes, all creatures within 60 feet must make a successful DC 14 Wisdom saving throw or be affected by contagion, confusion, irresistible dance, or hideous laughter, depending on what alien and otherworldly music the dark satyr chooses to play.
+When the selang plays a tune on these pipes, all creatures within 60 feet must make a successful DC 14 Wisdom saving throw or be affected by :ref:`srd:contagion`, :ref:`srd:confusion`, :ref:`srd:irresistible-dance`, or :ref:`srd:hideous-laughter`, depending on what alien and otherworldly music the dark satyr chooses to play.
 A creature that saves successfully against this psychic effect is immune to the piping for 24 hours.
 The selang can use each of these spell-like effects once per day.